 All questions relate to associations between the two biomarkers C-reactive protein (CRP) and fibrinogen (FIB), and how any such association might depend upon prevalence of prior cardiovascular disease (CVD).
 This homework again uses the subset of information that was collected to examine inflammatory biomarkers and mortality.
 The data can be found on the class web page (follow the link to Datasets) in the file labeled inflamm.txt.
 Documentation is in the file inflamm.pdf.
 See homework #1 for information about reading the data into R and/or Stata.

 Provide a suitable descriptive statistical analysis for the association between CRP and FIB both overall, and separately for groups having no prior history of diagnosed cardiovascular disease or having prior diagnosed CVD.

+Grading: 5/15 total.
+0/5 for scatterplot; 3/5 for table (too many variables – probably don’t need median and IQR; also no relationship between CRP/fibrinogen as the question asks us to assess the association between the two; finally no log-transform of skewed variables); 2/5 for discussion of findings (univariate distributions discussed, but not the trends of the association, possibility of effect modification, or possibility of confounding).

 Methods: The sample size, mean, standard deviation, median, minimum, maximum, and interquartile range were calculated for the variables CRP and fibrinogen using the inflamm.txt dataset.
 The same descriptive data was also calculated for the subsets of participants with and without a history of cardiovascular disease (CVD).